Jean Andrews: Early life

 Jean Andrews was born in Kingsville, Texas in 1923 to Herbert and Katharine Keith (Smith) Andrews.
 Beginning at a young age, she spent time collecting wild peppers also called chiltepins, which are native to South Texas.
 She traveled to many countries during her lifetime, the first was for her honeymoon to Mexico in 1944.
 While on her honeymoon she discovered her newfound passion of seashells, which inspired her to start a collection of shells.

 Education

 She attended the Texas A&I University in her hometown, but later transferred to the University of Texas and earned a bachelor's degree in home economics in 1944.
-She went on to receive a Master's degree in Education at the University of Texas.
+She went on to receive a Master's degree in Education at Texas A&I.

-At the age of 50, Andrews returned to school seeking a PhD in Art in which she received her PhD from the University of Texas A&I. Andrews had previously given up painting due to the sudden death of her daughter, Jinxy, who had died in a car crash.
+At the age of 50, Andrews returned to school seeking a PhD in Art in which she received her PhD from the University of North Texas.
+Andrews had previously given up painting due to the sudden death of her daughter, Jinxy, who had died in a car crash.
 Jean ("Jinxy") was an up and coming artist before her death.
 In order to honor her child, Andrews decided to continue painting in a move she called the 'Jinxy Principle.'
 Andrews graduated with her PhD in 1976.